featured image

 The Shorts Audit Promise

-We believe a business and its auditor should be a long-term partnership built on trust, support, and collaboration.
+At Shorts, we believe a business and its auditor should have a long-term partnership built on trust, support, and collaboration.

 An independent auditor should have a genuine interest in what a client business does, and what its plans are for the future.
 They should invest their time and knowledge toward helping the organisation achieve those goals.